 - Room size should allow space for certified leader to move about the room.

-- A strong WIFI connection is needed for the mobile app add-on; tablets are needed for
+- A strong WIFI connection is needed for the Bingocize® Web App add-on; tablets are needed for each participant.

-Online leader training consists of four self-paced modules.
+Online leader training consists of five self-paced modules.